phreborn/MLCAF/doc/Fakes.md

 Lepton fake factor (Multijet)
 -------------------------
 The lepton fake factor (LFF) are derived from the lepton fake region (LFR).
-It is parameterized as a function of lepton pT.
+It is parameterized as a function of lepton pT and dphi.
 To obtain the LFF,

 ```bash
 # Debug test before sending the jobs to a cluster